About Texas Car InsuranceClick for a Free Consultation

-In Texas and particularly in Houston, underinsured and uninsured motorist’s coverage is essential if you can afford it.
+In Texas and particularly in Houston, underinsured and uninsured motorist coverage is essential if you can afford it.
 The sheer number of drivers who are driving without insurance coverage makes the odds of your being in an accident with an uninsured driver very high.
 This coverage can also be a lifesaver in a hit and run accident.

 Underinsured coverage pays your damages up to the policy limits when the person that caused the accident did not have enough liability coverage.

 Uninsured motorist coverage pays your damages when you’re involved in an accident caused by another and they did not carry liability coverage.